rndsolutions/trx-merger/README.md

 # Welcome to the TRX-Merger

-TRX-Merger is a command line tool that allows you to combine multiple trx files in a single trx file containing all the information from the trx files passed to it.
+TRX-Merger is a command line tool that allows you to combine multiple trx files in a single trx file containing all the information from the trx files passed to it and also to generate an html report from the trx.

 ### Example: